diya0312/diya0312-intern-repo/milestone-0/Inclusive-Design-Reflection.md

 - Giving enough context when explaining a task.
 - Being patient when someone needs more time to process information.
 - Asking what would help instead of assuming what someone needs.

-### Supporting Neurodivergent Teammates

-In a professional setting, I can support neurodivergent teammates by:

-- Communicating expectations clearly.
-- Respecting different working and communication styles.
-- Being flexible where possible.
-- Avoiding unnecessary pressure or assumptions.
-- Making important information easy to find and understand.

 ### Common UX and Communication Pitfalls